Probate Q&A Series

 Detailed Answer

-When someone dies owning real estate in North Carolina, the property typically passes into a probate estate.
+When someone dies owning real estate in North Carolina, title to the property typically passes to the heirs or devisees, subject to administration of the estate.
 Co-owners (often heirs or devisees) may prefer a private sale rather than dividing the land or home.
 Under North Carolina law, you have two main routes:

 1. Sale through the Personal Representative

 The personal representative (formerly called executor or administrator) manages estate assets.
-To sell real property privately, the personal representative needs written consent from all distributees:
+To sell real property privately, the personal representative generally must have authority under the will, a court order, or a statutory basis for sale:

-• Obtain written, signed consent from each heir or devisee.
+• Obtain written, signed consent from each heir or devisee if proceeding by consent.

-• Prepare and file the consent agreement with the Clerk of Superior Court where probate is open.
+• Prepare and file the appropriate petition or other required paperwork with the Clerk of Superior Court where probate is open.

-• Rely on North Carolina General Statutes § 28A-15-1 which authorizes the sale when distributees unanimously agree.
+• Rely on North Carolina General Statutes § 28A-15-1 which governs possession and control of estate assets, together with any other applicable authority for the sale.

 • Execute a deed conveying title to the buyer and handle closing.